tvandort/botini/README.md

 Nonna says to run `yarn install` for all the ~~ingredients~~ dependencies to install.
 Don't @ her with your npm garbagio.

-Finally, it is very important to `yarn start` at just the right temperature to "shape of Italy" the botini.
+Finally, it is very important to `yarn start` at just the right temperature to "shape of Italy" the Nonna bot.

+Permissions needed are:

+bot
+Send Messages
+Send Messages in Threads (Not in use but might be) Embed Links
+Read Message History
+Add Reactions
+Use Slash Commands (For the future)

+You also need to turn on the following in the Bot section of the Discord developers applications:

+Server Members Intent
+Message Content Intent